xideaai/SpaceCompany/README.md

 - Removed cap on energy
 - Solar Panels
 - Resource Gathering Machine were added that use a constant supply of energy
-- Oil was made a component in building machines
+- Steel was made a component in building machines
 - Fixed storage costs bug

 v0.0.2